 Brighton duo IYES are probably the most interesting (and promising) synth pop duo you’ll find.
 Their music glistens with venomous fervour, IYES are simply irresistible.

 Kent’s Indoor Pets are a fun, guiltless pleasure.
 Bringing the sunny pop-punk of Weezer to the city’s venues, it’ll be a blast.
 See you there, yeah?

 BULLY Leeds Beckett “The Stage 2” – 8.15pm

 Bully are relentless.
 There’s power in playing as fast and as loud as you can.
 The band give it their all, the crowd give it their all, everyone’s happy.
 Bully’s set is set to be a visceral onslaught of female-fronted rock that propels you out of yourself and into a beer-sodden rave.

 London based Palace are for sure the most talked about band right now.
 Melancholic introspection is surrounded by gently melodic rhythms, brooding compositions and a vocal that sears and soars in all the right places.
 A must see.

 FLO MORRISSEY Leeds College of Music – 6.30pm

 Stunning.
 That’s one of many superlatives that we can attest to Flo Morrissey.
-Her boundless talent to waver even the strongest of hearts, to stop someone in their tracks, at just the touch of her voice is beautiful and remarkable to witness.
+Her boundless talent could waver even the strongest of hearts to be overcome with emotion, at just the touch of her voice.
 It’s going to be special.